Transparent Networks for Multivariate Time Series: Experiments

-\textbf{Choice of feature function:} We evaluate the performance of GATSM by changing the feature functions using three models: Linear, NAM, and NBM. \tableautorefname~\ref{tab:ablation1} presents the results of this experiment.
+We evaluate the performance of GATSM by changing the feature functions to three models: Linear, NAM, and NBM.
+Table~\ref{tab:ablation1} presents the results of this experiment.
 The simple linear function performs poorly because it lacks the capability to capture non-linear relationships.
 In contrast, NAM, which can capture non-linearity, shows improved performance over the linear function.
 However, NBM stands out by achieving the best performance in six out of eight datasets.
 This indicates that the basis strategy of NBM is highly effective for time series data.